MUSC Bulletin | Introduction

 South Carolina Area Health Education Consortium

 The South Carolina Area Health Education Consortium (South Carolina AHEC) began in 1972 as one of the 11 originally funded projects of the federal AHEC program.
-The South Carolina AHEC functions as a cooperative effort of the Medical University of South Carolina, the University of South Carolina, South Carolina community teaching hospitals, and regional AHEC Centers.
-They have successfully grown into a system that works closely with the state’s institutions of higher education and other partners to educate, recruit, and retain healthcare providers.
+The South Carolina AHEC functions as a cooperative effort of the Medical University of South Carolina, the University of South Carolina, USC-Greenville, Virginia College of Osteopathic Medicine- Carolina Campus, South Carolina community teaching hospitals, and regional AHEC Centers.
+The AHEC System works closely with the state’s institutions of higher education and other partners to educate, recruit, and retain healthcare providers.

 The South Carolina AHEC provides for a continuum of education extending from primary and secondary school, to undergraduate and professional school, then to graduate medical education, and finally to continuing education for practicing healthcare professionals.
 Specifically, they maintain strong programs designed to: increase the number of young people who aspire to become healthcare professionals, emphasizing underrepresented ethnic minority and economically disadvantaged groups; facilitate clinical rotations for health professions students in rural and underserved communities; increase the physician workforce by sponsoring graduate medical education residency training programs; enhance clinical competence by providing educational programs for healthcare providers at or near their workplace; and increase the healthcare workforce by maintaining programs to recruit and retain primary care providers.